Aakash9751/WorkwiseAI/README.md

-## 🔐 LLM Security – LLM Guard
+## 🔐 LLM Security

 LLM Guard is used to:

-- 🛡 Prevent prompt injection
+- 🛡 Prevents prompt injection
-- 🚫 Mask sensitive data
+- 🚫 Masks sensitive data
-- 🧼 Sanitize output for safety
+- 🧼 Sanitizes prompts and responses

 It ensures all LLM interactions are protected before reaching the model.

-## 📊 LLM Usage Tracking – Langfuse
+## 📊 LLM Usage Tracking

 Langfuse provides: